The Central American Customs Union

 Guatemala, Honduras, and El Salvador form a Central American Customs Union

-In addition to the free transit of goods that it now enjoys with its regional neighbors, migration procedures for its citizens within the Northern Triangle region will be simplified.
+In addition to the free transit of goods that it now enjoys with its regional partners, migration procedures for citizens within the Northern Triangle region will be simplified.
 Additionally, and very importantly, the wait time at customs cargo checkpoints has been reduced from up to 10 hours to just 15 minutes.
-According to SIECA, this has led to an increase of trade of 7 percent between the countries thus far.
+According to SIECA, this has led to an increase in trade of 7 percent between the countries thus far.

 The eventual establishment of a union that encompasses Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panamá will be beneficial to each country in the long term by creating more economic opportunities for their peoples.

 Please use this form to contact us and we will respond as soon as possible: